eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery_on_c/README.md

  3. Subscribe to the offered service
  4. Receive data
  5. Unsubscribe.
- 6. **C API: Additionally, we have to remove the Subscriber port!**
+ 6. **C API: Additionally, we have to remove the previously allocated Subscriber port!**

 Let's take a look at the `receiving` function which comes with the `ice_c_subscriber.c` example.

  1. We register our process at roudi with the name `iox-c-subscriber`
     ```c
-    PoshRuntime_getInstance("/iox-c-subscriber");
+    iox_rt_getInstance("/iox-c-subscriber");
     ```

  2. We create a subscriber port and are subscribing to the service {"Radar", "FrontLeft", "Counter" }.
-Hereby the `historyRequest` tells the subscriber how many samples it should receive right after the connection (for the experts: field behavior).
+Hereby the `historyRequest` tells the subscriber how many previously send samples it should receive right after the connection is established.
 These are samples which the publisher has send before the subscriber was connected.
     ```c
     uint64_t historyRequest = 0u;
-    struct SubscriberPortData* subscriber = Subscriber_new("Radar", "FrontLeft", "Counter", historyRequest);
+    struct SubscriberPortData* subscriber = iox_sub_new("Radar", "FrontLeft", "Counter", historyRequest);
     ```

-  3. We subscribe to the service with a sample cache capacity of 10.
+  3. We subscribe to the service with a queue capacity of 10.
      ```c
-     Subscriber_subscribe(subscriber, 10);
+     iox_sub_subscribe(subscriber, 10);
      ```

   4. In this loop we receive samples as long the `killswitch` is not